wallarm/product-documentation/docs/latest/user-guides/search-and-filters/use-search.md

 * `low`: low risk level.
 * `medium`: medium risk level.
 * `high`: high risk level.

-### Search by vulnerability identifier

-To search for a certain vulnerability, specify its identifier.
-It can be specified in two ways:

-* either fully: `WLRM-ABCD-X0123`
-* or in abbreviated form: `X0123`

-### Search by vulnerability status

-Specify vulnerability status in the search string.
-Vulnerability can have one of the three statuses:

-* `open`: currently relevant vulnerability
-* `closed`: fixed vulnerability

 ### Search by event time